-Social and Community Studies Applied senior subject
+Social and Community Studies

 Social & Community Studies fosters personal and social knowledge and skills that lead to self-management and concern for others in the broader community.
 It empowers students to think critically, creatively and constructively about their future role in society.